 Whether on the go or looking for a cereal alternative, there’s nothing quite like a plate of breakfast finger foods.

-By making up a batch (or multiple batches) of these delicious and convenient finger foods, your breakfast will be a piece of cake!
+So make a big batch (or multiple batches) of these delicious and convenient breakfast finger foods.
+I know you’ll love them.

 My favorite on the list, these sweet and chocolatey muffins had to be number one.